bramar2/Spigot_TheBridge/README.md

 Urban map example: examples/arena1.yml

+GNU GPLv3 License applies to all of this project.
+Any license (if any) mentioned inside any of the files of this repository may be ignored.

 ### Made a long time ago.
 Little to no support will be given.
 Repo is mainly for archive.